txoof/pyenv_utilities/README.md

 ## Requirements

-### Basic requirements:
+### Basic requirements

 - `python3` with
   - `virtualenv`

 ### Requirements for pyenv functionality

 Note, pyenv is only available for *nix/BSD environments.
 Both can be installed with homebrew on Mac OS.

 - `pyenv`
 - `pyenv-virtualenv`